TerrellV/Clock/README.md

  * User may switch over to the stopwatch tab where they can not only track elapsed time, but also the elapsed time in relation to a previous moment.
 In other words, I added a "lap" button that tracks the time since you last pressed it.
  * All clocks can be paused, resumed and reset.

-##### View [Live Demo](http://mirprest.github.io/Clock/) hosted via Github Pages
+##### View a [live Demo](https://terrellv.github.io/Clock/#/stopwatch) hosted via Github Pages

 ## Animations
 I'm a sucker for animation.
 In terms of User Experience, I know there are times when animation is complete overkill.
 However, I still wanted to "see what I could do" specifically during the stopwatch timer.
-View it [Here](http://mirprest.github.io/Clock/#/stopwatch) This animation was interesting because it needed to constantly be reinvoked (played over and over again), which isn't built it in to css.
+View it [here](https://terrellv.github.io/Clock/#/stopwatch) This animation was interesting because it needed to constantly be reinvoked (played over and over again), which isn't built it in to css.
 When I first thought about it, I hoped to simply define the animation in keyframes and then set the iteration count to infinite.
 I quickly learned things didn't work like I expected.
 Starting two animations, one after the other, won't allow you to simply use infinite for the animation-iteration-count property.
 ##### The two options I came across:
 1. Remove the class that has the animation defined, then after some delay (ex: 10 millisecond), add the class that defines the animation back on to the element.
 2. Clone the elements when the animation is finished essentially re initiating the animations already defined via css.